yangfcm/cms-node-server/readme.md

 ## Run on development mode

-- MongoDB should be installed locally
+- Environment requirements: Node.js, NPM, MongoDB
-- Start MongoDB: `./mongod.exe --dbpath="c:\mongo-data"`<br> _The command is to be run under mongodb's directory and --dbpath parameter can be varied from computer to computer_
+- Start MongoDB: `./mongod.exe --dbpath="c:\mongo-data"`<br> \_The command is to be run under mongodb's installation directory and --dbpath parameter specifies data directory.
+In my case, I put it in `c:\mongo-data`.
-- Start Node Server: `npm run dev`
+- The app uses `config.json` as configuration file.
+Make sure change `config.sample.json` to `config.json` and specify `MongoDB URI`, `port` and `JWT_secret`.
-- You need to create a super admin in database:
+- Create a super admin in database:

 ```
 {